jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/3_Work_Strucutre.typ

 @chap_1 encompasses a comprehensive overview of the standards relevant to #glspl("swith").
 It begins by explaining the importance of standards in @chap_1_0.
 The @chap_1 then proceeds to evaluate potentially applicable aerospace standards, highlighting their relevance and limitations in @chap_1_1.
-The fundamentals of pressure vessels are explored, laying the groundwork for understanding the unique challenges posed by #glspl("swith") in @chap_1_2.
+The core concepts of pressure vessels are explored, laying the groundwork for understanding the unique challenges posed by #glspl("swith") in @chap_1_2.
 Subsequently, it delves into the preliminary development of structural integral tanks in the automotive industry, offering insights into parallel innovations in @chap_1_3, including a review of relevant patents.
 An examination of specific standards from various sectors follows, along with an analysis of overarching norms applicable to high-pressure hydrogen systems in @chap_1_4.
 @chap_1 concludes by identifying and evaluating the most pertinent standards for #glspl("swith") in @chap_1_5.